Written By: Eric @ MensUnderwearGuide.com, Founder and Head Writer of MensUnderwearGuide.com

 Styles of Men’s Briefs

 Although it is easy to think of men’s briefs as all having the same design, there are several style variations of briefs regarding how much skin you want to show.
-Specifically, how much of your leg and hip you want to be displayed:
+Specifically, how much of your leg and hip you want to be displayed.

 Quick tip: Most men’s briefs today will be of the hip brief variety, even if just labeled “briefs.”
 Higher cuts appear more modern and are an excellent way to shake off the “tight-whitey” style without revealing so much as with bikini briefs.
+I recommend buying hip briefs in dark colors – dark blue, charcoal, and black – for sophisticated guys.
+On the other hand, bikini briefs and jockbriefs are quite sexy, especially in lighter colors such as white and red.
+And if you love white briefs, don’t be embarrassed!
+I wrote an article about wearing white briefs – you can read more here.

 Pricing Men’s Briefs